-Dying Light's fast-paced parkouring combat, as well as near-limitless customisation options, set it apart from most other survival horror games.
-Where Resident Evil and The Last of Us reward you for strategic movement, stealthy movement, and resource conservation, Dying Light encourages you to sprint, jump, and bash your way through hordes of zombies at an exhilarating pace.
+Dying Light's fast-paced parkouring combat, as well as near-limitless customization options, set it apart from most other survival horror games.
+Where Resident Evil and The Last of Us reward you for strategic, stealthy movement and resource conservation, Dying Light encourages you to sprint, jump, and bash your way through hordes of zombies at an exhilarating pace.

 Of course, you have the option to avoid conflict and sneak your way to the finish line, but Dying Light's strengths lie in its highly interactive open-world playground and acrobatic mechanics.
 Whether you're looking for a similar gameplay experience, or simply a survival-horror romp with the same level of depth and attention-to-detail, here are the 10 games like Dying Light we recommend.

 If you like Dying Light but could do without the whole zombie infestation problem, 2016's Mirror's Edge Catalyst should be on your radar.
 Set in a persistently beautiful urban setting with graphics that haven't seemed to age in years, there's no better place to glide across walls, leap across gaps, and slide under obstacles.